 As a founding board member of the Dr. Yomi Desert Classic Foundation (DYDCF), Kyle is excited to help expand the reach of the game he loves and to create lasting impact through mentorship, inclusion, and community engagement.

-Toni Adeyemi is a writer, producer, and performer with eight years of experience in the entertainment industry.
-A graduate of Stanford University, she began her career with The Boston Consulting Group, advising Fortune 500 companies on high-level initiatives, organizational change, and operational efficiency.
-She later transitioned into entertainment, holding manager roles at The Walt Disney Studios and Pluto TV, where she has coordinated high-profile projects and overseen long-term planning.
+Toni Adeyemi is a multidisciplinary writer, producer, and performer with over eight years of experience spanning entertainment, strategic consulting, and creative development.
+A graduate of Stanford University, she began her career at The Boston Consulting Group, where she advised Fortune 500 clients on organizational transformation, operational strategy, and high-impact initiatives.

-As a creative, Toni’s work has been recognized in national and international arenas.
-She won the ATX TV Pitch Competition with her original television pilot Oakdale Country Club, and her films have premiered at HollyShorts and the Martha’s Vineyard African American Film Festival.
-She performs regularly at the Upright Citizens Brigade in Los Angeles and has appeared in national campaigns for Apple Vision Pro and other major brands.
-Through her work, she always prioritizes building community and supporting impactful initiatives.
+As a creative, Toni’s original work has garnered recognition both nationally and internationally.
+She was awarded the ATX TV Pitch Competition for her television pilot Oakdale Country Club, and her films have premiered at acclaimed festivals including HollyShorts and the Martha’s Vineyard African American Film Festival.
+She is a regular performer at the Upright Citizens Brigade in Los Angeles and has appeared in national campaigns for Apple Vision Pro and other leading brands.

 Joseph Buck was born in Philadelphia, Pennsylvania, and graduated from Father Judge High School.
 He earned both his Bachelor of Science and Master of Education degrees from Saint Joseph’s University, laying the foundation for a distinguished career in higher education advancement.